jakoch/csgo-config/README.md

    Set: `-high -tickrate 128 -refresh 144 -novid -console +exec autoexec.cfg`

 6. Start CS:GO and your `config.cfg` is automatically created
-   - From now on, you might pull changes to `teambase.cfg` by using `update.bat`
+   - From now on, you might pull changes to `team.cfg` by using `update.bat`

 ## How does this work?

 1. `autoexec.cfg` is loaded, because of the csgo start option entry.
 2. the individual config files are loaded by `autoexec.cfg`
-   - firstly, the `teambase.cfg` is loaded.
+   - firstly, the `team.cfg` is loaded.
 Giving you a solid base configuration.
    - secondly, the `personal.cfg` is loaded.
 Enabling you to overload any prior config values set with your personal settings.
 5. finally, the `autoexec.cfg` runs `host_writeconfig` to write the new `config.cfg`.